Girls Who Code: History

+Expansion in USA

-As of 2015, only 18% of computer science college graduates are women.
-Reshma Saujani participated in a TED Talk where she spoke about the tech industry.
-The company announced that in 2016 the non-profit organization would be expanding to all 50 states- making it the largest computing program for girls in the United States.
-In August 2017, the non-profit launched a 13-book series with Penguin Random House, including a nonfiction book, Girls Who Code: Learn to Code and Change the World, and several fiction books.
-By the spring of 2018, Girls Who Code will have reached more than 50,000 girls with their computer science education programs.
+Girls Who Code announced that in 2016 the nonprofit organization would be expanding to all 50 states.
+In August 2017, they launched a successful series of 13 books, including a nonfiction book, Girls Who Code: Learn to Code and Change the World, and several fiction books.
+By the spring of 2018, Girls Who Code reached more than 50,000 girls with their computer science education programs.

-As of February 2021, Girls Who Code has more than 80,000 college-aged alums who are entering the workforce.
-Girls Who Code clubs and programs have reached more than 300,000 girls globally as of March 2021.
+As of February 2021, Girls Who Code had more than 80,000 college-aged alums who are entering the workforce.
+As of March 2021, Girls Who Code clubs and programs had reached more than 300,000 girls globally.

 The organization's efforts to close the achievement gender gap have resulted in several honors.
-Saujani was recognized for 'her vision and efforts to close the gender gap in technology.
+Saujani was recognized for her vision and efforts to close the gender gap in technology.
 Girls Who Code alumni include Andrea Gonzales and Sophie Houser, the creators of the video game Tampon Run.

 In 2020, Girls Who Code updated its brand design in order to connect better with Generation Z. The new design is called "making waves" because it is based on the shape of formatted code.
 The indentations used for formatting code create a wave shape.
-This new brand update involved many different types of waves, a new color palette, a font change and a single-color logo.
+This new brand update involved many different types of waves, a new color palette, a font change, and a single-color logo.

 Programs

 Clubs

-The Girls Who Code after-school club program is open to middle and high school girls between 13-18.
-These clubs are run by college students, teachers, librarians or professionals in the technology industry.
-Club meeting times vary between clubs but are around 20 weeks with 2 hour meetings per week.
-The club curriculum is built on four foundational computer science concepts: loops, conditionals, variables and functions.
+The Girls Who Code after-school club program is open to middle and high school girls between 13 and 18.
+These clubs are run by college students, teachers, librarians, or professionals in the technology industry.
+Club meeting times vary among clubs, but are approximately 20 weeks with 2 hour meetings per week.
+The club curriculum is built on four foundational computer science concepts: loops, conditionals, variables, and functions.
 The organization calls these the "core-four."
-Club activities consist of coding tutorials, preprofessional workshops and community building events.
-Girls Who Code clubs are active in all fifty states in the United States, Canada, India and the United Kingdom.
+Club activities consist of coding tutorials, pre-professional workshops, and community building events.

 Summer Immersion Program

-The Summer Immersion Program (SIP) was a seven-week in-person summer camp program offered for girls in 10th and 11th grade to introduce them to the world of coding.
-The program developed into a two-week virtual program due to the COVID-19 pandemic.
-These summer camps are based at more than 80 technology companies across the United States, including Facebook, Twitter, Adobe, Prudential, Microsoft and Sephora.
+The Summer Immersion Program (SIP) was a seven-week in-person summer camp program offered for girls in tenth and eleventh grade to introduce them to the world of coding.
+Due to the COVID-19 pandemic, the program developed into a two-week virtual program.
+These summer camps are based at more than 80 technology companies across the United States, including Facebook, Twitter, Adobe, Prudential, Microsoft, and Sephora.
 The company at which the SIP is based also offers a mentorship program that matches girls in the camp with women in the company.
-The core curriculum for the program includes lessons on HTML, CSS and JavaScript programming languages with extra material varying between program sites.
-The program ends with a final group project, project showcase and graduation ceremony.
+The core curriculum for the program includes lessons on HTML, CSS, and JavaScript programming languages with extra material varying between program sites.
+The program ends with a final group project, project showcase, and graduation ceremony.